gnoverse/memeland/README.md

 #### 2. Set up environment variables

-Create a `.env` file in the root of the repo following the template found in `.env.example`.
+Create a `.env` file in the `ui/` folder following the template found in `.env.example`.

 To do this, your `.env` file should contain the following: